biona001/Knockoffs.jl/docs/src/man/fixed/fixed.md

 ![png](output_15_0.png)

-Observe that
+**Conclusion:**

-+ LASSO + knockoffs controls the false discovery rate at below the target (dashed line)
++ LASSO + knockoffs controls the false discovery rate at below the target (dashed line).
+Thus, one trade power for FDR control.
-+ The power of LASSO + knockoffs is lower than standard LASSO
++ The power of standard LASSO is better, but it comes with high empirical FDR that one cannot control via cross validation.

 If we repeated the simulation multiple times, we expect the empirical FDR to hug the target FDR more closely.